 Penile cancer is a disease in which malignant cancer cells form in the tissues of the penis.
-Human papillomavirus infection may enhance the risk of developing penile cancer.

 Some of the risk factors for penile cancer include: